 Having maps stored into a compact device so that you won’t have to carry and unfold a large map not only saves space, it also saves time.
 Here are some great models to that we are going to compare:

-Garmin Nuvi 52LM – The Best GPS for the Money
+Garmin Nuvi 2539LMT – Best GPS for the Money

 Garmin leads the industry in quality GPS units for you car.
-This is a 5 inch GPS navigator from Garmin that comes with over 5 million points of interest.
+This is a 5 inch GPS navigator from Garmin that comes with some really good features.
 A voice guides along the way after inputting your destination into the device.

 TomTom XXL 540TM – In Second Place